jvik/domeneshop-dynamicdns/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Simple node app for dynamically updating the DNS every x minutes @ domeneshop.
+Simple node app for dynamically updating domeneshop DNS to whatever your internet address is.

 ### Built With